BenimOsman/Bank-Demo-UnitTesting/README.md

-# Bank-Demo-UnitTesting
+## Bank-Demo-UnitTesting
-A simple demo project showcasing unit testing practices for a banking application.
+A simple demo project showcasing unit-testing practices for a banking application.